cleanpaani/cleanpaani.github.io/_posts/2018-12-03-what-is-tds-in-water.md

 When you want to buy a water purifier, the first thing you will notice is the word “TDS” on the product details.
 Each water purifier will give you different TDS values, they will claim that they have TDS regulators, etc. But what is TDS and how important is this value while choosing a water purifier for your home?
 Let us fully understand it in this article.

 **Total dissolved solids (TDS) is a measure of the amount of minerals, salts or metals dissolved in a given volume of water.
-In simple terms, it is the measure of the amount of minerals in the water like Magnesium, Calcium, Potassium, Sulphates, etc.**
+In simple terms, it is the measure of the amount of minerals in the water like Magnesium, Calcium, Potassium, Sulphates, Carbonates, Nitrates, etc.**

 TDS of water is very important because,
 * by measuring the TDS or total dissolved solids in a given amount of water, we can get an idea of water’s purity levels.